k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-2.md

 ---
 ::
 -->
-Once all kubescape pods are healthy, we can move on and generate our BoB
+If all kubescape pods are healthy, we can move on and inspect our `ApplicationProfile`, that will serve as base for our BoB. (if any of the pods are unhealthy, the `ApplicationProfile` is likely incomplete and you should not use it)

 ```bash
 kubectl get pods -n honey -l app.kubernetes.io/instance=kubescape